Billionaire (song): Commercial performance

 In the United States, "Billionaire" debuted at number 92 on the Billboard Hot 100 for the issue dated April 17, 2010.
 On the week of June 26, 2010, the single reached its peak position of number four on the Billboard Hot 100.
 It became McCoy's highest-charting single as a solo artist.
 It peaked at number five on the Billboard Rhythmic chart, at number three on the Mainstream Top 40 chart and at number nine on the Billboard Hot Rap Songs chart.
 "Billionaire" peaked at number 12 on the Canadian Hot 100 on the week of July 31, 2010.
 The Recording Industry Association of America (RIAA) certified the single four times platinum, while Music Canada (MC) certified it two times platinum.
 As of September 2012, "Billionaire" has sold 3,272,000 copies in the United States.

 "Billionaire" entered the New Zealand Singles Chart at number 40 and peaked at number two, spending 24 weeks on the chart.
-It has received a platinum certification by Recorded Music New Zealand (RMNZ), for selling over 15,000 copies.
+It has received a triple platinum certification by Recorded Music New Zealand (RMNZ), for selling over 15,000 copies.
 In Australia, the single debuted at number 35 on the Australian Recording Industry Association (ARIA) chart and peaked at number five.
 The recording has been certified two times platinum by ARIA, with 140,000 copies sold.
 It reached number five on Hungary's Rádiós Top 40 chart.
 The Claudia Leitte version of the song peaked at number three on Brazil Hot 100 Airplay chart, while the original was only able to peak at 93.

 In the United Kingdom, the song debuted and peaked at number three on the UK Singles Chart on August 1, 2010.
-On the UK R&B chart, the track debuted at the top spot.
-The British Phonographic Industry (BPI) certified "Billionaire" platinum for track-equivalent sales of 600,000 units.
+The British Phonographic Industry (BPI) certified "Billionaire" double platinum for sales and streaming figures of 1,200,000 units.
 In the Republic of Ireland, the single also debuted at its peak position, entering at number two on the Irish Singles Chart.
 The song reached the top ten in Denmark, peaking at number eight, as well as in Poland and Romania, peaking at number two and eight, respectively.
 In the Netherlands, "Billionaire" peaked at number four on the Single Top 100 and at number one on the Dutch Top 40 for the week ending August 28, 2010.
 The song reached the top twenty in Belgium, peaking at number 18, as well as number 11 and 16 in Norway and Germany, respectively.